 How to Grow Satsuma Trees

-Satsuma (Citrus unshiu) is one of the sweetest and coldest citrus fruits.
-Originally from China, the name 'Satsuma' comes from the province of Japan where the trees were first cultivated and introduced to the West.
-Fruits were first brought to North America in the 18th century.
+Satsuma (Citrus unshiu) is one of the sweetest and most cold-hardy citrus fruits.
+Originally from China, the name "Satsuma" comes from the Japanese province where these trees were first cultivated and introduced to the West.

 How to Plant Satsuma Trees

-If a severe frost occurs late in the spring season, cover the branches of the seedling with a blanket to protect it.
+If a severe frost occurs in spring, cover the seedling's branches with a blanket.

 How to Care for Satsuma Trees